onqtam/onqtam.github.io/_posts/2019-12-12-pch-unity-cmake-3-16.md

     - https://slides.com/onqtam/faster_builds#/75
     - https://slides.com/onqtam/faster_builds#/22
 - PIMPL, disabling inlining for some functions, rewriting templates... - too much effort and little gain - do this as a last resort.
+- on the hardware side
+    - more cores, more RAM...
     - use RAM disks (filesystem in your RAM) for builds - every OS supports those.
 Put the compiler and the temp & output directories there.

 ## Final thoughts